hellerve/ptolemy/README.md

 * [An Incremental Approach to Compiler Construction](https://github.com/namin/inc/blob/master/docs/paper.pdf) by **Abdulaziz Ghuloum** (2006)

 I am not sure I agree with the methodology—and the implementation—provided in this paper.
-It mgith be that the reader has implemented a compiler after they've worked through the paper, but the compiler is really bad, the architecture does not lend itself well to extension, and paedagogically the reader has not gained as much as they would have with a better engineered, "do things the right way"
+It mgith be that the reader has implemented a compiler after they’ve worked through the paper, but the compiler is really bad, the architecture does not lend itself well to extension, and paedagogically the reader has not gained as much as they would have with a better engineered, "do things the right way"